F-1 Optional Practical Training

 Periods of Unemployment While on OPT

-Students may accumulate a maximum of 90 days of unemployment during 12 months of OPT.
+Students may accumulate up to a maximum of 90 days of unemployment during 12 months of authorized OPT.
 Days of unemployment begin to accumulate:

 - If employment does not start on the approved start date of OPT on the EAD